-For this 5 th leg of this 10-day trip to Canada, take the mythical route of the Canadian West, the Icefields Parkway.
+For the fifth leg of this 10-day Canada itinerary, take the iconic route of the Canadian West, the Icefields Parkway.

-The Icefield Parkways (Highway 93) is known to be one of the most scenic drives in Canada.
-It connects the cities of Jasper to Banff over 230 km through the two national parks.
+The Icefields Parkway (Highway 93) is known to be one of the most scenic drives in Canada.
+It connects the cities of Jasper to Banff over 230 km through two national parks.

-I advise you to plan a whole day for the trip.
-There are indeed many places and points of view to admire all along the street.
-The car parks and lookouts are provided to be able to stop easily.
+I recommend planning a whole day for the trip.
+There are many places and viewpoints to admire along the way, and car parks and lookouts are provided to allow for easy stops.

-Stops to make when you travel on the Icefield Parkways:
+Here are some stops to make when you travel on the Icefields Parkway:

-- See the Athabasca Falls, over 20 meters high
+- See the Athabasca Falls, which are over 20 meters high.

 - Discover the Athabasca Glacier and the Columbia Icefield.
-If you only have to make one stop on the glacier walk, this is it.
-You can walk the glacier on foot or take a bus ride on giant tires for a ride.
+If you only have time for one stop on the glacier walk, this is it.
+You can walk on the glacier or take a bus ride on giant tires for a tour.
 It’s one of the most popular activities in the area!

-- Lake Peyto, accessible by a 15 minute mini walk.
+- See Lake Peyto, which is accessible by a 15-minute walk.
 You will be surprised by its turquoise waters from the melting glacier.

-To not miss any of the points of interest, you can visit the site of the glacier walk.
+To ensure that you don’t miss any of the points of interest, you can visit the Glacier Walk website for more information.

-In the list of easy trails , I recommend the one that goes around Lake Louise in just 1 hour, a good way to get in shape.
-You can also climb to the Fairview Lookout , in just 45 minutes to admire the lake and the famous hotel in the background.
-On the same principle, you can also go around Moraine Lake in 45 minutes.
+For easy hiking trails in Banff, I recommend the one that goes around Lake Louise in just 1 hour, which is a good way to get in shape.
+You can also climb to the Fairview Lookout in just 45 minutes to admire Lake Louise and the famous Fairmont Chateau Lake Louise hotel in the background.
+On the same principle, you can also hike around Moraine Lake in 45 minutes.

-For medium difficulty hikes, the most beautiful is undoubtedly that of the Plaine des Six Glaciers.
-With a duration of approximately 4 hours it allows to discover a series of impressive glaciers and peaks.
+For medium difficulty hikes, the most beautiful one is undoubtedly the Plain of Six Glaciers, which takes approximately 4 hours and allows you to discover a series of impressive glaciers and peaks.

 To find out in advance about the state of the trails, and check out all possible hikes, visit the Canada Park site.

-1) Lake Louise and Moraine Lake both have parking.
-However the sites are limited, and during the tourist period (June to September), it is advisable to be there before 9 am if you want a place.
+1) Both Lake Louise and Moraine Lake have parking lots, but the parking spaces are limited.
+During the peak summer season (June to September), it’s advisable to arrive before 9 am to find parking.

-3) From Lake Louise (the village), a shuttle takes you to Lake Louise for free.
-Rotate approximately every 20 minutes until 6 pm for return.
+3) From Lake Louise (the village), a free shuttle takes you to Lake Louise.
+The shuttle runs approximately every 20 minutes until 6 pm for the return trip.

-4) Bears are very present in Banff Park, always have pepper spray with you and make noise as you walk to hear you approach.
-The best is to move in groups.
+4) Bears are very present in Banff Park, so always carry pepper spray with you and make noise as you walk to let them hear you approach.
+It’s best to move in groups.

 Accommodation in Lake Louise / Banff National Park